Finbuckle/Finbuckle.Website/docs/v6.7.3/Stores.md

 Uses an
 app's [configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1) as
 the underlying store.
 Most of the sample projects use this store for simplicity.
-This store is case insensitive when retrieving tenant information by tenant identifier.
+This store is case-insensitive when retrieving tenant information by tenant identifier.

 This store is read-only and calls to `TryAddAsync`, `TryUpdateAsync`, and `TryRemoveAsync` will throw